mattiaitaliano/road-to-big-tech-the-hard-way/probability/harvardX_stat110/module_1/intro.md

 ### coin flip notation

-Flipping the coin 10 times, the outcomes are HHHTHHTTHT (head and tails).
+Flipping the coin 10 times, a possible outcome is HHHTHHTTHT (head and tails).

 S is the set of all possible strings of length 10 of H and T.

 H = 1

 T = 0

+The outcome is a sequence of s1, s2, ... s10 with sj ∈ { 0, 1 }